matthewphamilton/r4dev/content/en/docs/Getting-started/Software/Libraries/Installation/Modules/index.en.md

 </div>

+## Configuration

 A small number of ready4 modules require that you configure some of the dependencies installed with them before they can be used.
 In particular:

--   If you are using modules from the [TTU](https://ready4-dev.github.io/TTU/) package to undertake a utility mapping study, you will need to have both installed and configured the cmdstanr R package as per the instructions on [that package's documentation website](https://mc-stan.org/cmdstanr/)
+-   if you are using modules from the [TTU](https://ready4-dev.github.io/TTU/) package to undertake a utility mapping study, you will need to have both installed and configured the cmdstanr R package as per the instructions on [that package's documentation website](https://mc-stan.org/cmdstanr/); and

--   If you are using the [mychoice](https://ready4-dev.github.io/mychoice/) package to undertake a discrete choice experiment study and are using a Mac, you need to ensure that you have a Fortran compiler installed.
-Some relevant advice on this: <https://mac.r-project.org/tools/>
+-   if you are using the [mychoice](https://ready4-dev.github.io/mychoice/) package to undertake a discrete choice experiment study and are using a Mac, you need to ensure that you have a Fortran compiler installed.
+Some relevant advice on this: <https://mac.r-project.org/tools/> .

+## Try it out!

 Before you apply ready4 modules to your own project, you should make sure you can run some or all of the example code included in relevant library vignette articles.
-The package website URL takes the form of `https://ready4-dev.github.io/PACKAGE_NAME/articles/)` (so the vignettes for the youthvars package are available at website is at <https://ready4-dev.github.io/youthvars/articles/>).
+The package website URL takes the form of `https://ready4-dev.github.io/PACKAGE_NAME/articles/` (e.g. the vignettes for the youthvars package are available at <https://ready4-dev.github.io/youthvars/articles/>).